5roop/task6_speech/README.md

 I noticed that raw evaluation took a loong time, meaning that apparently the evaluation during training was faster in comparison with this.

 When finished I prepare a new notebook for repeated training.
+Unlimited inputs crashed the training.
 This time I will try and use 30s of clips, which will cover the vast majority of data.

 # Addendum 2021-12-07T14:32:33
 As it turns out, this is a major obstacle.
 The training speed dropped to 0.1 it/s, the progress bar says the total training time will be over 30h.
 But it does run!
 To prove it right I will wait a bit and then decide what to do.